Unicode01/Bit-Pit/README.md

   * LocalID 0x01 → `fd00::0100:0:0:0`
   * LocalID 0x01cc → `fd00::01cc:0:0:0`
 * All communication data is encapsulated and routed through the BPTUN virtual interface using node IDs
+* If AliasIPv6 parameter is configured(`-aliasipv6`), the IPv6 address of the TUN interface will be modified to this parameter value, and the program's packet checksum rewriting function will be enabled, which will consume some performance.

 #### Secure Transmission:
 * Uses TLS 1.3 for encrypted transmission